agatanyc/Analytics/README.md

 <meta charset="UTF-8">

-This project defines an HTTP server that counts the number of users of a given site.
+This project defines an HTTP server that lets you collect stats of a given site.

 ## Dependencies